William Bendix: Radio and television

 Bendix's appearance in the Hal Roach-produced film The McGuerins from Brooklyn (1942), playing a rugged blue-collar man, led to his best-remembered role.
 Producer and creator Irving Brecher saw Bendix as the perfect personification of Chester A. Riley, giving a second chance to a show whose audition failed when the sponsor spurned Groucho Marx for the lead.
 With Bendix stumbling, bumbling, and skating almost perpetually on thin ice, stretching the patience of his otherwise loving wife and children, The Life of Riley was a radio hit from 1944 through 1951, and Bendix brought an adaptation of the film version to Lux Radio Theatre.

 The show began as a proposed Groucho Marx radio series, The Flotsam Family, but the sponsor balked at what would have been essentially a straight head-of-household role for the comedian.
 Then creator and producer Irving Brecher saw Bendix as taxicab company owner Tim McGuerin in The McGuerins from Brooklyn.
 Brecher stated, "He was a Brooklyn guy and there was something about him.
 I thought, This guy could play it.
 He'd made a few films, like Lifeboat, but he was not a name.
 So I took The Flotsam Family script, revised it, made it a Brooklyn Family, took out the flippancies and made it more meat-and-potatoes, and thought of a new title, The Life of Riley.
 Bendix's delivery and the spin he put on his lines made it work."
 The reworked script cast Bendix as blundering Chester A. Riley, a wing riveter at the fictional Cunningham Aircraft plant in California.
 His frequent exclamation of indignation – "What a revoltin' development this is!" – became one of the catchphrases of the 1940s.
 It was later reused by Benjamin J. Grimm of the Fantastic Four.

 Bendix was not able to play the role on television because of a contracted film commitment.
 The part instead went to Jackie Gleason and aired a single season beginning in October 1949.
-Despite winning an Emmy award, the show was cancelled, in part because Gleason was less acceptable as Riley, since Bendix had been so identified with the part on radio.
+Despite winning an Emmy award, the show was canceled, in part because Gleason was less acceptable as Riley, since Bendix had been so identified with the part on radio.
 In 1953, Bendix became available for a new television version, and this time the show was a hit.
 The second television version of The Life of Riley ran from 1953 to 1958, long enough for Riley to become a grandfather.